harshari4299/PhySyncBridge/README.rst

 ==========
-pyFirmata2
+phySyncFirmata
 ==========

-PyFirmata2 turns your Arduino into a data acquisition card controlled by Python.
+phySyncFirmata turns your Arduino into a data acquisition card controlled by Python.

 Just upload the default firmata sketch into your Arduino and you are all set.
 Use baud rate **115200** from arduino side also.

-pyFirmata2 is an updated version of pyFirmata which adds precise sampling to the API so that it's possible to filter signals and in general do signal processing.
-Instead of "sleep" commands which have unreliable timing the Arduino performs the sampling in its firmware and transmits the data then to pyFirmata2.
+phySyncFirmata is an updated version of pyFirmata which adds precise sampling to the API so that it's possible to filter signals and in general do signal processing.
+Instead of "sleep" commands which have unreliable timing the Arduino performs the sampling in its firmware and transmits the data then to phySyncFirmata.
 The Python application simply registers a callback which is then called every time after new data has arrived.